gnarroway/hato/README.md

   - `:on-open` Called when a `WebSocket` has been connected.
 Called with the WebSocket instance.
   - `:on-text` A textual data has been received.
 Called with the WebSocket instance, the data, and whether this invocation completes the message.
   - `:on-binary` A binary data has been received.
 Called with the WebSocket instance, the data, and whether this invocation completes the message.
+  - `:on-message` A textual/binary data has been received.
+Called with the WebSocket instance, the data, and whether this invocation completes the message.
   - `:on-ping` A Ping message has been received.
 Called with the WebSocket instance and the ping message.
   - `:on-pong` A Pong message has been received.
 Called with the WebSocket instance and the pong message.
   - `:on-close` Receives a Close message indicating the WebSocket's input has been closed.
 Called with the WebSocket instance, the status code, and the reason.